shilman/pr-log/README.md

 When enabled this option outputs the stacktrace of an error additionally to the error message to `stderr`.

+#### --since-prerelease

+When enabled only consider prereleases in the last changelog calculation.
+For example, if you're releasing 4.1.0-alpha.2, you want to consider the merges that have occurred since 4.1.0-alpha.1.
+By default it only includes full releases in the calculation.

 ### Correct usage makes a clean and complete changelog

 If you want your changelog to be complete and clean you have to follow these rules: